D-Orbit: Products and space launches

-Main product: ION Satellite Carrier
+ION Satellite Carrier

 ION Satellite Carrier is a satellite platform with a configurable payload bay that can be equipped with a combination of proprietary or third-party launch dispensers, third-party payloads, microsatellites, and instruments like lenses and antennas to be tested in orbit.

 Through the course of a mission, ION Satellite Carrier can travel across orbits characterized by different orientation, altitude, and local time of ascending node (LTAN), deploy the satellites on board into custom, individual orbital slots and perform experiments on hosted payloads in the designated operating envelope.

 In early 2024 D-Orbit announced an upcoming "in-space technological demonstration" of a radically new development.
-The RocketStar Drive harnesses the power of nuclear fusion to improve the performance of RocketStar’s “water-fueled pulsed plasma thruster.”
+The RocketStar Drive harnesses the power of nuclear fusion to improve the performance of RocketStar's "water-fueled pulsed plasma thruster."
 In the process, boronated water is injected into the exhaust plume of a pulsed plasma thruster, developing ionizing radiation and increased the base propulsion by 50%.
 This new concept has already validated in two Small Business Innovation Research (SBIR) Phase 1 and Phase 2 tests.
 In space tests are expected during an upcoming SpaceX Transporter rideshare mission, likely to launch between July and October 2024.